-The taxable assessed valuation for the Forest Preserve decreased last year by over 164 million dollars from the previous year for a total of \$1,864,945,488.
-There is concern that the commercial and industrial value only makes up about 21% of the property tax base, which puts a lot of burden on residential property tax payers who make up 65% of the tax base.
-On-going efforts are in place, however, to bring increased economic development to the County, which will help diversify that tax base.
+The taxable assessed valuation for the Forest Preserve District decreased last year by \$135.4 million dollars from the previous year to a total of \$1,726,500,218.
+There is concern that the commercial and industrial value only makes up about 21.4% of the property tax base, which puts a lot of burden on residential property taxpayers who make up about 63.2% of the tax base.
+The remaining 15.4% of the tax base is comprised of farm land, wind towers, and railroads.
+Ongoing efforts are in place, however, to bring increased economic development to the County, which will help diversify that tax base.

-Population growth with additional subdivisions consuming open farmland presents a challenge for the Forest Preserve.
-The question where to find new forest preserve land was on the agenda of the Forest Preserve Commissioners and the Director of the Forest Preserve District in 2013.
-As growth slows due to the economy in DeKalb County, the ability to purchase open space and recreational areas does increase.
-The balancing act is finding affordable land to purchase for Forest Preserves to help maintain and improve the quality of life for all residents of DeKalb County.
+Population growth with additional subdivisions consuming open farm land presents a challenge for the Forest Preserve District.
+The question of where to find the best forest preserve land acquisition opportunities surfaces often.
+As growth has slowed in recent years due to the impacts of the recent recession, some opportunities have developed.
+The balancing act remains finding affordable land to purchase for forest preserves that will simultaneously help maintain and improve the quality of life for all residents of DeKalb County.

-As of this writing, the FY 2014 financial year is well underway.
-The next budget to be developed will be the FY 2015 budget.
-It will be discussed in the fall of 2014 for the fiscal year beginning January 1, 2015.
-Budget issues that the Forest Preserve Commissioners and the Forest Preserve Committee will be discussing will be continuing to develop the new Potawatomi Woods 293 acres purchased during fiscal year 2002 as well as land acquisition for additional Forest Preserves.
-The continued increase in costs for Health Insurance and Pensions will also put a strain on the budget.
-The Forest Preserve continues to fully comply with the Property Tax Extension Limitation Law (PTELL) that was approved by the voters in April 1999.
+As of this writing, the FY 2015 fiscal year is well underway.
+The next budget to be developed will be the FY 2016 budget which will be discussed in the Fall of 2015.
+Budget issues that the Forest Preserve Commissioners and Superintendent will be discussing include land acquisition opportunities for additional forest preserves.
+The continued increase in costs for employee health insurance and pensions will also put a strain on the budget.
+The Forest Preserve District continues to fully comply with the Property Tax Extension Limitation Law (P-TELL) that was approved by the voters in April, 1999.
 The challenge of providing the best services with the best staff and keeping costs in line with available revenues continues to be the goal of the Forest Preserve staff as well as the Forest Preserve Commissioners.